mraheb/mraheb.github.io/resources.md

 ― [Richard Feynmann](https://www.nobelprize.org/prizes/physics/1965/feynman/biographical/)* </span>

 ## Chemistry Resources
-Below one will find a plethora of texts that have helped me tremendously during my undergraduate career, especially with my chemistry major.
+Below one will find a plethora of chemistry texts that have helped me tremendously during my undergraduate career, especially with my chemistry major.
+The first three sections listed below continue to aid me in my graduate studies and hopefully they will be of use to you.

 ### *resources for the curious computational chemist:*
 1. [*Computational Chemistry: Introduction to the Theory and Applications of Molecular and Quantum Mechanics* by **Errol G. Lewars**](https://www.amazon.ca/Computational-Chemistry-Introduction-Applications-Molecular/dp/3319809156/ref=tmm_pap_swatch_0?_encoding=UTF8&qid=1644192255&sr=8-2)